liang355/Twitter-Cartogram/README.md

 # Twitter-Cartogram
 May 2014

-Author: Yingbin Liang, Yiren Ding
+@Author: Yingbin Liang, Yiren Ding

 <p>The goal of this project is to collect, aggregate, and visualize the <b>geo-location</b> of streaming tweets returned by a certain query string.</p>